xpherechain/Xphere-miner/README.md

    To run the miner program, you need to set the targetMiner.
 Follow these steps
    - Visit https://zigap.io and create a wallet.
    - Once the wallet is created, copy the generated address and set it as the targetMiner in the configuration.
-   - After creating the wallet, select the `XPHERE TESTNET 2.0 network`, then copy the generated wallet address and use it in your setup.
+   - Select the `XPHERE 2.0 (Testnet) network` in the wallet, then copy the generated wallet address and use it as the targetMiner in your setup.

 #### MacOS